Take-Home Teeth Whitening

-Teeth whitening is the most popular cosmetic dental procedure in the U.S. and the perfect way to brighten your smile, restore your confidence, and create a dazzling first impression.
-Thanks to developments in the dental world it is now possible to whiten your own teeth using professional-grade products provided by your dentist in the comfort of your own home.
-Not only is it a simple process, but it is also considerably cheaper than the in-office whitening alternative.
+Teeth whitening is the most popular cosmetic dental procedure in the U.S. It’s the perfect way to brighten your smile, restore your confidence, and create a dazzling first impression.
+Thanks to developments in the dental world, it’s now possible to whiten your teeth in the comfort of your home using professional-grade products provided by your dentist.
+Not only is it a simple process, but it’s also considerably cheaper than the in-office whitening alternative.

-Take-home teeth whitening kits can remove the same stains as our in-office teeth whitening procedures, and you can expect to see the improvement or total removal of stains primarily caused by:
+Take-home teeth whitening kits can remove the same stains as our in-office teeth whitening procedures.
+You can also expect to see the improvement or total removal of stains primarily caused by:

 - Tobacco use

 - Aging.
-As we get older our teeth may take on a yellow, gray, green or brown hue.
+Our teeth may take on a yellow, gray, green, or brown hue as we get older

 Unfortunately, some stains are resistant to teeth whitening.
 These include: